Aida Turturro: Career

-From 2000 to 2007, Turturro appeared as Janice Soprano in 49 episodes of The Sopranos, earning two nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2001 and 2007.
+Turturro achieved her breakthrough role as Janice Soprano in The Sopranos.
+From 2000 to 2007, Turturro appeared in 72 episodes across 6 seasons.
+She gained critical acclaim for her role in the earned two nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2001 and 2007.

+Following the end of The Sopranos, Turturro made her debut in Broadway musicals as Mama Morton, the prison matron in Chicago.

-In 2009, Turturro appeared in "Bite Me", a sixth-season episode of the NBC series Medium, playing the evil Bobbi Catalano.
-Turturro appeared in the eighth-season episode "Car Periscope" of Curb Your Enthusiasm.
+In 2009, Turturro returned to television, appearing in "Bite Me", a sixth-season episode of the NBC series Medium, playing Bobbi Catalano.
+Turturro also appeared in the eighth-season episode "Car Periscope" of Curb Your Enthusiasm.

 In 2012, Turturro appeared in "Day of the Iguana", an episode of Nurse Jackie, which reunited her with her Sopranos co-star Edie Falco.
 She played Laura Vargas, the titular character's lawyer.

 In 2013, Turturro appeared in the fourth-season episode "Drawing Dead" of Blue Bloods.

-Since 2013, she has guest-starred in several episodes of Law & Order: Special Victims Unit as Judge Felicia Catano.
+The same year, she guest starred in several episodes of season 14 of Law & Order: Special Victims Unit as Judge Felicia Catano.
+As of 2026, she has been brought back in either a guest and recurring capacity for nearly every season.

-In 2016, Turturro appeared as Maura Figgis, sister of gangster Jimmy "The Butcher" Figgis on the Fox police procedural sitcom, Brooklyn Nine-Nine.
-In 2017, Turturro appeared in "Il Mostro" in the second season of Criminal Minds: Beyond Borders.
+Turturro appeared as Maura Figgis, sister of gangster Jimmy "The Butcher" Figgis on the Fox police procedural sitcom, Brooklyn Nine-Nine.
+The following year, Turturro appeared in "Il Mostro" in the 2017 season of Criminal Minds: Beyond Borders.

 Personal life

+Turturro is the younger cousin of actors John Turturro and Nicholas Turturro.

-In 2001, Turturro was diagnosed with type 2 diabetes.
-Turturro has worked to raise public awareness of rheumatoid arthritis.
+Turturro has battled several medical disorders and spoken publicly about them.
+In 2001, she was diagnosed with type 2 diabetes and became a spokesperson for the long-acting insulin Lantus.
+She has rheumatoid arthritis and worked to raise public awareness of the disorder.

+In 2018, Turturro was traveling to visit a friend in New York when she abruptly felt a strong pain in her heart.
+Despite being on the floor with pain, she denied her friend's request to call an ambulance and walked home.
+Eventually, she contacted a doctor, who referred her to a cardiologist.
+In an interview with People, she stated that, she went “to the doctor...and he's like, 'Yeah...you had a heart attack.'"
+She added that the cardiologist informed her that "88 to 90 percent" of her arteries were blocked.
+Turturro subsequently underwent a quadruple bypass surgery.